 Our practice is a busy and creative environment with an award winning portfolio of projects across a whole range of sectors.
 We’re looking for the right people to help us build on that success by joining our talented teams working on recent new project wins and our existing varied workload.

 Our office is fast paced, friendly, focused and fun.
 It’s a great place to start and grow your architectural career.
-Salary based on industry average.

 Hoskins Architects is an equal opportunities employer.
 No agencies please.

-Noting the position you are applying for in the email title please email your CV and examples of work to: firstname.lastname@example.org
+Please email your CV and examples of work to: firstname.lastname@example.org

 Successful applicants will be invited for interview and required to present their portfolio.